University of Pennsylvania senior societies: Onyx Senior Society

 The Onyx Senior Society was founded in 1974 to recognize the academic success, leadership, and community service of African American students.
-Onyx re-establish the university's Society for African-American Students and covered the cost for a pre-freshmen program for Black students.
+Onyx re-established the university's Society for African-American Students and covered the cost for a pre-freshmen program for Black students.
 Onyx does not recruit its members through tapping; instead, any Black student on campus can apply for membership.

 Oracle Senior Society

 The Oracle Senior Society was founded in 2003.
-It recognizes outstanding members of each senior class who demonstrate passion, leadership, commitment and achievement as a student of Asian Pacific heritage or for the Asian Pacific community at the University of Pennsylvania.
+It recognizes outstanding members of each senior class who demonstrate passion, leadership, commitment, and achievement as a student of Asian Pacific heritage or for the Asian Pacific community at the University of Pennsylvania.

 As a self-perpetuating senior society, juniors have the opportunity to apply for the society in the spring, and seniors have the opportunity to apply in the fall.
 Potential members, all of whom have served the university in some leadership capacity, learn more about the society and meet the current members at an informal smoker.
 Each prospective member must then submit a written application detailing their qualifications.
 The current senior class selects the new class of Oracle members, representative of the diverse student population, by selecting from the applicant pool based on their fit to Oracle's purpose of demonstrating passion, leadership, commitment, and achievement.

 Shamash Senior Society

 Shamash Senior Society was founded in April 2018 to honor Penn's Jewish students.
 The name of the society comes from the Hebrew word for "servant" or "attendant".
 The group aims to bring together leaders of the Jewish community and as well as who have a connection to Judaism.
 Shamash is composed of members of the graduating class of seniors.
-Interested student can apply for membership at the end of their junior year or in the fall of their senior year.
+Interested students can apply for membership at the end of their junior year or in the fall of their senior year.

 School-based

 Hexagon

 Founded in 1910, Hexagon is the oldest school-based senior honor society at the University of Pennsylvania.
-The society was promotes fraternization across different engineering majors and recognize outstanding leaders in the School of Engineering and Applied Sciences.
+The society promotes fraternization across different engineering majors and recognizes outstanding leaders in the School of Engineering and Applied Sciences.
 Members often lead tours of the Engineering School buildings.
 Hexagon members are selected based on outstanding achievements in scholarship, leadership, and service.